 Elissa Gough: Exactly, if telling the truth is just about relieving your own guilt and now helping further your relationship, then maybe it might be better left unsaid.

-sanders: Same-sex affairs seem less of a betrayal than opposite sex affairs!
+sanders: Same-sex affairs seem less of a betrayal than opposite-sex affairs!
 Is that a common thought or just a justification for homosexual or lesbian behavior?

 Elissa Gough: I think it's a justification.
 It relieves one's guilt and rationalizes deception.
 As I said earlier, anything that breaks the exclusive bond of a committed relationship is a betrayal.

 Burntsoul: I was with a man who was having an affair with his wife.
-I didn't know it until afterwards because he lied to me.
+I didn't know it until afterward because he lied to me.
 Why would he tell me he loved me in front of his wife?

 Elissa Gough: I am not sure I understand the question fully.
 He was having an affair with his wife?